murillo-group/sarkas/docs/documentation/input_file.rst

 ``pppm_cao`` stands for Charge Order Parameter and indicates the number of mesh points per direction on which the each particle's charge is to distributed and finally ``pppm_alpha_ewald`` refers to the :math:`\alpha` parameter of the Gaussian charge cloud surrounding each particle.

+To deal with diverging potentials a short-range cut-off radius, ``rs``, can be specified.
+If specified, the potential :math:`U(r)` will be cut to :math:`U(rs)` for interparticle distances below ``rs``.
+This short-range cut-off is meant to suppress unphysical scenarios where fast particles emerge due to the potential going to infinity.
+However, this feature should be used with great care as is can also screen the short-range part of the interaction to unphysical values.
+That is why the default value is zero so that the short-range cut-off is not in use.

 Integrator
 ----------